 MSBA and Board Positions.
 Turning to the MSBA’s proposed amendments to Rule 1.6(b)(8), and the Board’s opposition, should lawyers ever be able to disclose confidential information in the court of public opinion, to defend against a client’s accusation?

 The Lawyers Board agrees that the present “controversy clause” should be deleted altogether.
-However, the Board would not substitute, as the MSBA would, a limited permission to disclosure in self-defense outside a legal proceeding.
+However, the Board would not substitute, as the MSBA would, a limited permission to disclose in self-defense outside a legal proceeding.
 When a client publicly accuses a lawyer, the Board would permit disclosure only in self-defense in an “actual or potential proceeding.”
 For the Board, it does not matter how serious, specific, and injurious the client’s accusation is, nor does it matter that the client discloses or purports to disclose confidential information.

 The MSBA proposal, with one narrow but important exception, would prohibit or permit the same disclosures as the Board.
 The MSBA exception would permit disclosure, “to respond to a client’s specific and public accusation, made outside a legal proceeding, of misconduct by the lawyer, where the accusation (a) raises a substantial question as to the lawyer’s honesty, trustworthiness, or fitness as a lawyer in other respects and (b) includes the client’s disclosure of information . . ..”
 The MSBA also proposes a comment, stating that the rule, “does not permit disclosure to respond to a client’s petty or vague critique, or general opinion, of a lawyer, such as those that are common in online rating services.”